yungyuc/nsd/README.md

 * There is usually homework given after a lecture to exercise the lectured materials, and it usually requires students to write computer programs in Python and/or C++.
-* Mid-term examination will be conducted to evaluate students' understandings to the analytical materials.
+* Mid-term examination will be conducted to assess students' understandings to the analytical materials.
-* Term project will be used to evaluate students' overall coding skills.
+* Term project will be used to assess students' overall coding skills.
   Presentation is required.
-Failure to present results in <font color="red">**0 point**</font> for this part.
+Failure to present results in **0 point** for this part.
 * Grading: homework 30%, mid-term exam: 30%, term project: 40%.
 * Lectures:
   1. Python and numpy